alevani/ant_war_simulation/REPORT.md

 - Being able to pause it and to click on any entity to get its details??
 - Nomadic and stationary phase of an army ant colony
 - Include heat and night/day period?
 - Include small difference in terrain height?
 - Include seasons?
+- Operating cost of task
+- Task allocation
+- Lots and lots more :electric_plug:

 should we have no nest in start and workers have to create it by gathering dirt (can look back at the simple rule to building structure from the article).